jsfuentes/Code-Cheatsheet/Deployment/render.md

 https://render.com/docs/custom-domains#configuring-dns-to-point-to-render

+## Pull Request Preview

+Enable in settings, and all pull requests will result in a server being spun up.
+Use environment variables to configure the domain:

+- `IS_PULL_REQUEST` is true in this PR preview
+- `RENDER_EXTERNAL_HOSTNAME` has server url

 #### Yaml

 Private services are the same as public web services, but they **don’t have a publicly accessible HTTPS URL**.